huggingface/hub-docs/tasks/src/tabular-regression/about.md

 ### Training your own model in just a few seconds

 We have built a [baseline trainer](https://huggingface.co/spaces/scikit-learn/baseline-trainer) application to which you can drag and drop your dataset.
 It will train a baseline and push it to your Hugging Face Hub profile with a model card containing information about the model.

+This page was made possible thanks to efforts of [Brenden Connors](https://huggingface.co/brendenc) and [Ayush Bilani](https://huggingface.co/hsuyab).